What You Need to Know About Standardized Field Sobriety Tests

 The chemical test most commonly takes the form of a breathalyzer, but this may also take the form of a urine or blood test.
 The National Highway Traffic Safety Administration (NHTSA) has published the training manuals and recommended guidelines for officers to administer SFSTs.
 This means that while there are a number of ways an officer may test your level of impairment, you can generally expect a series of three tests: the One Leg Stand test, the Horizontal Gaze Nystagmus (HGN) test, and the Walk and Turn test.

 Speaking to a knowledgeable Charlotte DWI attorney can help ease any anxieties you have about your performance on SFSTs, as it relates to your DWI charge.
-Randall & Stump, PLLC can assist you with any DWI issues you may be facing.
+Randall & Stump, Criminal Defense Attorneys can assist you with any DWI issues you may be facing.
 With the pressure you may face following an arrest, you’ll want someone with extensive legal knowledge protecting your interests.

 An Officer Is Gathering Evidence of Your Impairment Before You’re Pulled Over